 The heater core is part of the cooling system and can become clogged with debris or sludge over time.
 When this happens, the coolant flow is obstructed, causing the engine to overheat.

-If the heater core is blocked, you might notice your heater isn’t working as well as it should.
-If the heater is blowing cool air instead of warm air, it’s a good indicator that the heater core could be causing a problem.
+If the heater core is blocked, you might notice your heater isn't working as well as it should.
+If the heater is blowing cool air instead of warm air, it's a good indicator that the heater core could be causing a problem.
+A mechanic can flush the heater core, but if the issue is more serious, you might need to replace it.

 Drive Belt or Serpentine Belt Problems